Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 ~~~~~~~~

 Inside the `deployment folder`_ the `docker-compose`_ configuration
-together with the associated `.env <https://github.com/MultiQC/MegaQC/blob/main/deployment/.env>`_ file
+together with the associated `.env <https://github.com/MultiQC/UltraQC/blob/main/deployment/.env>`_ file
 are found.
-To spin up all containers simply run from inside the `deployment folder <https://github.com/MultiQC/MegaQC/blob/main/deployment>`_:
+To spin up all containers simply run from inside the `deployment folder <https://github.com/MultiQC/UltraQC/blob/main/deployment>`_:

 .. code:: bash

    docker-compose up

-All containers should now spin up and the MegaQC server should be accessible on ``0.0.0.0:80``.
+All containers should now spin up and the UltraQC server should be accessible on ``0.0.0.0:80``.
 Alternatively, you can spin up the containers in the background:

 .. code:: bash